James Zhongzi Lee

 James Zhongzi Lee (李中子; born June 1955 in Jiangsu, China) is a Chinese business magnate, investor and real estate developer.
 Lee is the Chairman/CEO of Lee World Group, a conglomerate involving real estate, investment, sourcing, manufacturing, property management, general aviation and education.

-He was one of the earliest group of main land Chinese scholars to move to the United States.
+He was one of the earliest group of mainland Chinese scholars to move to the United States.
 He is fluent in English and Mandarin.

 Early life

 In 1976, Lee graduated from Wuhan University in China, then he briefly worked for the Foreign Affairs Office.
 He went on to get his Masters at Communication University of China; after graduation he entered the broadcast television industry.
 Afterwards, he went to the United States and completed his Ph.D in Political Science in Ohio State University.

 In 1993, Lee started his business with ten thousand dollars and quickly got into the manufacturing and trading business.
 In just a few years, he had become the nation's largest therapy ball exporter and trader.

 Then, Lee World began to manufacture OEM rubber and metal auto parts for General Motors, Ford and Chrysler Fiat.
 Lee went to Harvard Business School OPM program in 2000 to further his business studies.